sindre0830/YAZG/Reports/sindre.md

 This code snippet is a lot more readable and reduces the amount of time another person has to spend trying to understand the use case of the if statement.
 Other than that, I don't think there is much I could have done to increase the code quality.
 This is one of the benefits when coding in simple scripting languages like GDscript.

 ## Reflection
 I've learned a lot about game development and remote teamwork in this course.
-While I had a general idea of most concepts presented in the lectures, I felt like I got a more in-depth and better understanding of them.
-Something crucial to the development process was learning about debugging tools like profiling.
-Without this, we would have spent way more time finding the culprit of the issue with enemy navigation.
-I also learned the importance of immersion for games, and how crucial audio controls are.

-I also learned a lot about Godot during the project: navigating the IDE, working with their scripting language, signals, and much more.
-While we discussed if Godot was the correct choice in the group discussions, I ended up liking the engine.
-While the scripting language might not be translateable, concepts like debugging and visual editing are similar to how it's done in other engines.
-This makes learning new engines, like Unreal, easier.
+For this project, we chose Godot as our game engine.
+While we discuss the downside of picking this engine in the group discussion document, I think we still learned the fundamentals of game engines and can easily translate a lot of our knowledge gained from Godot to other engines.
+For instance, the debugging tools provided by Godot are similar to other engines and would require little to no competence acquisition.
+The same goes for the scripting language provided by Godot, while GDscript is unique to Godot, all engines have an API to simplify advanced graphics functions.
+Throughout this course, we have had to learn to read documentation, go through forums, and ask good questions to have a smooth and efficient development process.

+During the start of the development process, we had a rather large scope in mind.
+I expected us to be a bit over scope since we never designed a game before, but didn't expect to hit this many roadblocks and have to reduce the scope as much we ended up doing during the end of the development process.
+Through this course, I've learned that game development is a lot harder than I first thought it would be.
+My initial thought going into this course was that game development was mostly logic-based and that it would be quite easy to implement most of the features we wrote down at the start.
+In reality, we spent most of our time acquiring competence, reading old forums, going through the documentation, and watching old youtube tutorials to do simple things with the Godot API.
+This is where most of our time was spent and in hindsight, makes a lot of sense.
+If we were to start a new project with all of the competence acquisition we have now, regardless of engine, we could better estimate the scope within the deadline and the development process would be a lot cleaner and more efficient.

+When it comes to testing, most of it was done through manual testing before merging with main.
+At the very start of this project, I looked for workflows that could automate some linting checks and game building but found none for Godot.
+This is one of the issues with picking an engine with the smallest community.
+There are also very few linting errors that could happen with simple scripting languages like GDscipt so this wasn't a big issue.
+Other than that, we learned that design tests, like wireframes, aren't as useful now compared to the past.
+This is because of how easy and fast it is to implement GUI through the editor provided by the game engines.
+Since we were told that we shouldn't focus on art/design, no design tests were done, and we ended up choosing the quickest solution so that we could spend more time implementing other features.
+During the middle of the development process, I performed a [code review](https://github.com/NTNU-IMT3603-PLATFORMER/NTNU-IMT3606-GAME/issues/72) of another group project and learned how to be both respectful and critical to others implementation.
+This is an important aspect of coding and is something I will take with me in my coding career.

 While I've had remote teamwork before, this is the largest group project (in regards to coding) I've been a part of.
-It was interesting to see concepts like [Trunk Based Development](https://trunkbaseddevelopment.com/) strategy and Scrum work so well in a large group.
+It was interesting to see concepts like [Trunk Based Development](https://trunkbaseddevelopment.com/) strategy, Scrum, and GitHub/GitLab features like branching and issue tracking work so well in a large group setting.
 To manage this remotely was a very interesting experience for me, and while there were some issues, the positives outweigh the negatives.
-For instance, trying to show code to the group in person is a bit awkward, while remote work allows for screen sharing on discord or Live share on VS code where everyone can edit on the same file.
+For instance, trying to show code to the group in person is a bit awkward, while remote work allows for screen sharing on discord.
 This made it easier for everyone in the group to engage and allowed for more feedback.
+Since we had coding sessions where we could help each other with any coding problems that might occur, I quickly learned to both give and receive criticism in a respectful, but concise matter.
+This is very important when working in groups, and is especially important in a business setting.

 Overall, I would say that this was a successful project and I found the course to be both fun and informative.